RedlineREDLINE

 In April 2024 the Federal Trade Commission issued a final rule banning new non-competes for nearly all workers and voiding most existing ones.
 The rule was set to take effect in September 2024.

 In August 2024 a federal district court in Texas blocked the rule nationwide on the grounds that the FTC lacked authority to issue substantive competition regulations.
-The case is on appeal at the 5th Circuit.
-State law remains the controlling layer for now.
+The case went up on appeal.
+On February 12, 2026, the FTC formally withdrew the rule in a Federal Register notice, alongside the click-to-cancel rule and the CARS auto-dealer rule, ending the litigation.

 The practical takeaway: don't rely on "the FTC banned non-competes" as a reason your clause doesn't apply.
-The ban isn't in force.
-Your state's law is what actually governs whether your non-compete bites.
+The ban was never in force and is no longer pending.
+Your state's law is what governs whether your non-compete bites.

 The clause-shapes that survive a challenge